Faterek/throw-em/README.md

 ```

 # License
-This bot is licensed under CC BY-SA 4.0
+This project is licensed under CC BY-SA 4.0.